sambeau/deadcatbounce/README.md

 ### Buying New Stock
 - Any cards in the flop are available for purchase
 - To buy a card from the flop, pay the nominal fee to the bank
-- A card can be placed in your hand, added to a run or set on the table or used to make a set or run on the table
+- A card can be placed in your hand, added to a run or set on the table or used to make a set or run on the table.
+### Singletons
+- Royal cards and 2s can be put on display by themselves to make a ‘singleton’.
+- You can add cards to a singleton two to convert it to a set or a run.
+	- A singleton is not considered a run or a set, so cannot win a length bonus.
+- Royal singletons pay a dividend of 1 token
+- A single 2 plays a dividend of 2 tokens
+- You can only have one singleton of the same rank.
+- You can take a 2 from the bottom of a run and make it a singleton

 ### Runs & Sets
 - During your turn, you can place as many cards as you like, from your hand, flop, trades or takeovers, onto the table to make sets and runs.
 - **Runs:** are **two** or more cards **of the same suit** in consecutive order.
 So, 4–3, A–K–Q–J–T, 3–2—A, 2—A, are all valid runs.